A Dame to Kill For: Plot

 Determined to rescue her, Dwight arrives at Kadie’s, where Marv is in the middle of a squabble with some out-of-town punks and the bar owner Kadie.
 One of them pulls a gun on Marv.
 At first Marv is patient, warning the out-of-towners not to offend Kadie or himself and further.
 But after calling Kadie "a cow" and Marv "ugly", Marv quickly and easily knocks him flat; the rest quickly scatter.
 Dwight convinces Marv, over several drinks and whilst watching Nancy dance, to help him storm Damien's estate.
 Both drunk as they approach the mansion, Dwight insists Marv leave the punk's gun, which Marv has procured, in the car.
 Marv tackles the guards as a distraction and eventually takes on Manute, ripping his right eye out and beating him savagely.

 With Manute and the guards occupied, Dwight makes his way to Damien.
 When he finds him in his office, Damien calls Ava pathological and pulls a gun on Dwight.
 When Damien fires, Dwight beats him to death.
 As Dwight panics, realizing what he has done, Ava appears, and explains how Dwight was all a part of her plan to murder Damien whilst keeping her hands clean, so she can inherit his estate.
 Ava tells Dwight she never loved him or Damien, that she's waited years to "be in charge", even goes so far as to call herself "evil".
 She shoots Dwight six times, including once in the face.
 Dwight once again falls out of a window and is picked up and saved by Marv.

-Upon Dwight's insistence, Marv drives him to Old Town, they're followed by a police car and when the police reach Old Town, they're met by a hailstorm of bullets, revealing to the reader that Cops have no authority in Old Town.
+Upon Dwight's insistence, Marv drives him to Old Town.
+They're followed by a police car, and when the police reach Old Town, they're met by a hailstorm of bullets, revealing to the reader that cops have no authority in Old Town.
 Now in Old Town, Dwight finds a hooker, his old flame, Gail.
-Gail takes him to her surgeon just has he goes into cardiac arrest.
+Gail takes him to her surgeon just as he goes into cardiac arrest.
 The hookers of Old Town perform surgery on Dwight's multiple bullet wounds, then the leaders of the ladies (the Twins) tell him to leave.
-Gail proclaims her unwavering allegiance to Dwight and reveals to Miho, a deadly assassin, Dwight had saved her only 3 years ago.
+Gail proclaims her unwavering allegiance to Dwight and reveals to Miho, a deadly assassin, Dwight had saved her only three years ago.
 After gaining the loyalty of Gail and Miho, the Twins allow him to stay however long he wants, for rest and more surgery.